indralukmana/turbin3-capstone/documentations/02-learning-initialize.md

 - `#[account(init, payer = user, space = ...)]`: Tells Anchor to create this
   account on-chain, make the user pay for it, and reserve this much space for its data.
-  NOTE: the `user` need to have comment with //CHECK xxxxx for safety check in Anchor
+NOTE: The `user` account is defined as `Signer<'info>`.
+This is used instead of `AccountInfo<'info>` because it's primarily needed for signing the transaction and its public key is used for PDA derivation. `Signer` is a more type-safe way to handle signer accounts when the full `AccountInfo` is not required for other purposes.
 - `seeds = [b"vault", user.key().as_ref()]`: How Anchor derives the PDA (Program
   Derived Address).
 It combines the string "vault" and the user's public key to create a unique address for each user's vault.